karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.find({name: 'Roooooodles'})

 You should discover `updates` first surprise.
 No document is found because the second parameter we supply is used to **replace** the original.
 In other words, the `update` found a document by `name` and replaced the entire document with the new document (the 2nd parameter).
 This is different than how SQL's `update` command works.
-Therefore, to update one or few fields we would have to re-specify the entire document.
-Fortunately MongoDB provides an alternative via the `$set` modifier:
+In some situations, this is ideal and can be leveraged for some truly dynamic updates.
+However, when all you want to do is change the value of one, or a few fields, you are best to use MongoDB's `$set` modifier:

 	db.unicorns.update({weight: 590}, {$set: {name: 'Roooooodles', dob: new Date(1979, 7, 18, 18, 44), loves: ['apple'], gender: 'm', vampires: 99}})